snarfed/oauth-dropins/docs/index.rst

        handler = handler_cls(self.request, self.response)
        self.redirect(handler.redirect_url())

-However, this is *not* currently supported for Google+ and Blogger.
+However, this is *not* currently supported for Google and Blogger.
 Hopefully that will be fixed in the future.

 ``CallbackHandler``